Look4orion/PvZmoD-Spawn-System-Map-Generator/USER_GUIDE.md

 3. Verify zone has config > 0
 4. Check if zone coordinates are valid

+#### Zones not aligned / in wrong positions

+**Map configuration mismatch:**
+- Verify world size matches your zone files
+- Check zone coordinate ranges in DynamicSpawnZones.c
+- If zones go up to 16384, world size should be 16384
+- If zones go up to 15360, world size should be 15360

+**Solution:**
+1. Reload files with correct map preset
+2. Or use "Custom" and enter correct world size

+#### Map image won't load

+**Common causes:**
+- Image is not square (width ≠ height)
+- Invalid file format
+- Corrupted image file

+**Solution:**
+- Ensure image is square: 2048x2048, 4096x4096, etc.
+- Use PNG format (JPG also supported)
+- Try re-exporting image from source

 #### Colors not showing

 **Requirements for danger colors:**